FA investigating 'stamping' video of McBurnie

 A Twitter user said McBurnie, who is injured, looked "more like he was trying to step over him with one bad leg", to which he replied "100%".

-The Blades have declined to comment.
+Sheffield United declined to comment.

 The incident occurred after fans invaded the pitch following the Blades' Championship play-off semi-final second leg defeat at Nottingham Forest.